Iweavetales/LunarX/README.md

 ## Future Enhancements
 * Highly customizable with both shallow and deep modifications
 * Support for BUN runtime
 * Support for Go and Rust runtimes
-* Compatibility with Solid.JS, and other UI frameworks
 * Multi-core optimized server-side processing
 * Enhanced features for front-end applications